TBFY/knowledge-graph/python-scripts/README.md

 # Python scripts
-This module contains Python scripts for downloading procurement data from the OpenOpps API and matching supplier records using the OpenCorporates Reconciliation and Company APIs.
+This module contains Python scripts for downloading procurement data from the OpenOpps API, matching supplier records using the OpenCorporates Reconciliation and Company APIs, enrich and map the downloaded data to RDF, and publish the RDF data to the TBFY knowledge graph.

 ## Process
 The data ingestion process consists of the following steps: